ibexa/documentation-user/docs/pim/work_with_product_categories.md

 ### Assign products by editing product category details

 1. In the left panel, click **Product catalog** -> **Categories** to navigate to the product category tree.
-2. In the product category tree, select a category and go to the **Content** tab.
+2. In the product category tree, select a category and go to the **Products** tab.
 3. To assign products to the current category:
     1. Click the **Assign** button.
     2. In the Content browser, select checkboxes next to products related with the category.
     3. Click **Confirm** to confirm the selection.
 4. To unassign products from the current category:
-    1. In the **Content** tab, select checkboxes next to products selected for removal.
+    1. In the **Products** tab, select checkboxes next to products selected for removal.
     2. Click the **Unassign** button

 ![Related products list](img/product_categories_product_list.png)